E-passport gates have been in use for UK and EU nationals since 2008 and is now available in 21 air and rail terminals in the UK.

 They use facial recognition technology to compare a students face with the digital image recorded in their passport.

-The use of e-gates is now being extended to other countries such as Japan, South Korea and Singapore - however, short term students are being advised not to use them.
+The use of e-gates have now extended to countries such as Japan, South Korea and Singapore.

 Study up to 6 weeks or 30 days